sodascience/metasyn/docs/source/developer/developer.rst

 Developer Guide
 =================

-This guide is mainly directed at developers working on the MetaSynth package, but it may be useful for users that want more control over the workings of the MetaSynth package.
+This guide is mainly directed at developers working on the metasyn package, but it may be useful for users that want more control over the workings of the metasyn package.

 .. toctree::
    :maxdepth: 1